-Ranking The notes will be our senior unsecured obligations and will rank equally in right of payment with all of our other existing and future senior unsecured indebtedness and seni

-March 31, 2019, on an as further adjusted basis as described in "Capitalization," we would have had approximately \$ million of outstanding indebtedness ranking equally in right of payment to the notes, and DCP would have had approximately \$ million of indebtedness and guarantees ranking equally in right of payment with its guarantee of the notes.
-As of March 31, 2019, neither we nor DCP had any secured indebtedness.
+The notes will be our senior unsecured obligations and will rank equally in right of payment with all of our other existing and future senior unsecured indebtedness and senior to any of our subordinated indebtedness.
+The guarantee of notes by DCP will rank equally in right of payment with DCP's existing and future senior unsecured indebtedness and senior in right of payment to any subordinated debt DCP may incur.
+Assuming we had completed this offering on September 30, 2018, we would have had approximately \$3,725 million of outstanding indebtedness ranking equally in right of payment to the notes, and DCP would have had approximately \$3,725 million of indebtedness ranking equally in right of payment with its guarantee of the notes.
+As of September 30, 2018, neither DCP Operating nor DCP had any secured indebtedness.
 See "Description of the Notes-General."